-Research networks (ITN): support for Innovative Training Networks – ITNs encourage joint research training with or without doctoral courses.
-The programme is implemented jointly by the European partnerships of universities, non-academic organizations and research organizations.
-This programme aims to provide non-academic experience which inculcates employability skills.
+Research networks (ITN): Support for Innovative Training Networks – ITNs encourage joint research training with or without doctoral courses.
+The programme is implemented jointly by European partnerships of universities, non-academic organizations and research organizations.
+It aims to provide a holistic non-academic experience which inculcates employability skills.

-COFUND Programmes: MSCA also supports researchers irrespective of region, and country for research training and careers development.
-Co-funding of regional, national and international programmes that finance fellowships involving mobility to or from another country
+COFUND Programmes: MSCA also supports researchers irrespective of region and country for research training and career development.
+It encourages the movement of researchers across borders and provide good working conditions.

 DKFZ Postdoc Program – More than 500 students are offered an opportunity to do research at Germany’s largest biomedical research institute, the German Cancer Research Center (DKFZ) in Heidelberg.
 The various PhD project topics are:

 Deutschland Stipendium – This stipend provides merit-based scholarships of €300 on the principle of a public-private partnership where the private funding (€150) for researchers is matched by the federal government.
 The stipend is provided on the basis of merit with no regards to nationality and income.